 Marsh Harbour is the main hub of activity on the island, and where most visitors stay.
 Heading north on the S.C.
 Bootle Highway will take you to Treasure Cay peninsula, a resort development.
 There's another, smaller, airport here.
-Farther north is Cooper's Town and the small communities of Little Abaco, which don't provide much for visitors besides nearly total seclusion.
-South of Marsh Harbour on the Ernest Dean highway is artists' retreat Little Harbour, and Cherokee Sound and Sandy Point, both small fishing communities.
+Farther north are Cooper's Town and the small communities of Little Abaco, which don't provide much for visitors besides nearly total seclusion.
+South of Marsh Harbour off the Ernest Dean Highway are artists' retreat Little Harbour and Cherokee Sound and Sandy Point, both small fishing communities.

 Great Abaco Island at a Glance

 - Café La Florence